SuperOffice/SDK-Doc/COM.IDatabase/Developer's Guide/NetServer in 7/Using the Same Database as SOCRM.md

 If you want to use NetServer directly, you will need to connect it to the same config file and settings that the SOCRM client is using.

-The way to do this is using the [Settings.SuperOfConfigPath](SUPEROFFICEDBLib~SOSettings~SuperofConfigPath.md) property and the [NetServerOverrides](SUPEROFFICEDBLib~SOSettings~NetServerOverrides.md) array.
+The way to do this is using the <see cref="SOSettings.SuperofConfigPath">Settings.SuperOfConfigPath</see> property and the <see cref="SOSettings.NetServerOverrides">NetServerOverrides</see> array.

 ```